Suhaibmuhd01/Java-Pragrams-/README.md

 ## Simple Java Programs

-This repository contains a collection of simple Java programs designed to demonstrate basic programming concepts and functionalities.
+This repository contains a collection of simple Java programs designed to demonstrate basic programming concepts and functionalities for beginners.
 These programs are ideal for beginners who are starting to learn Java or for experienced programmers who want to revisit fundamental techniques.

 ### Getting Started
 **Prerequisites:**